All Episodes

 Just that became an amazing hit song.

-Now in order and again to honor Memorial Day, uh, there's a new song.
+Now, in order, and again, to honor Memorial Day, there's a new song.

 It's called The Last Monday in May.

-And what's amazing about this it conveys the meaning of Memorial Day and the voices of fallen soldiers from the past hundred and fifty years.
+And what's amazing about this is it conveys the meaning of Memorial Day and the voices of fallen soldiers from the past 150 years.

 And it's just so well done.

-The uh vocalists are Ward Davis and uh Jimmy Ray Cells of Vietnam vet, Navy Special Ops, and Ian Wagner, Rack Afghanistan vet and combat medic and Purple Heart recipient.
+The vocalists are Ward Davis and Jimmy Rayselles, a Vietnam vet, Navy Special Ops, and Ian Wagner, Iraq Afghanistan vet and combat medic and Purple Heart recipient.

-And uh anyway, they performed a song on the National Mall for the past four memorial days.
+And anyway, they performed a song on the National Mall for the past four Memorial Days.

 They're going back this month here.

-I mean, these are all vets that put this together and they perform this uh song uh um at the national mall now for the past four memorial days.
+I mean, these are all vets that put this together, and they perform this song at the National Mall now for the past four Memorial Days.

-You know, uh Sean, first let's start with you.
+You know, Sean, first let's start with you.

 I mean, I don't know.